 - Distributions from the account, including the capital gains, may be tax-free.

-- There are no required minimum distributions (RMDs) when the account owner reaches age 70½ or age 72, as applicable, other than from Roth 401(k)s.
+- There are no required minimum distributions (RMDs) other than from Roth 401(k)s.

-- When an individual inherits the account, the distributions remain tax-free.
+- When an individual inherits the account, even though the assets may have to be distributed from the account within a 10-year time frame, the distributions remain income tax-free.